omarwatt/MCU-with-Peripherals/README.md

 ## Project Overview

 An FPGA microcontroller project integrating a 32-bit RISC-V-style processor with GPIO, a timer, UART, and interrupt handling.
-The work covers processor–peripheral integration, memory-mapped control, interrupt-driven firmware, and simulation of individual blocks and the complete MCU.
+The work covers processor–peripheral integration, memory-mapped control, interrupt-driven firmware, simulation, and on-board verification using Signal Tap.

 ## Main Features